 Need a Loan in Seattle?

 Will you need mortgage financing to buy a condo in Seattle?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for about 28 years.
+Sammamish Mortgage has been serving buyers across Washington, Oregon, Idaho, and Colorado since 1992.
 We offer a wide variety of mortgage programs with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.